 Get Married in Your Own Way in Colorado

 You do not have to follow all of the aspects of a more traditional wedding.
 But if you are getting married in Colorado you will need the marriage license to make it legal.
 You are free to have an officiant or your own type of union.

 Make the most of your own wedding.
 Use the time to spend together creating a union of love and trust.
 It’s the beginning of the rest of your life together.
 Make it special!
 Do what you want on your wedding day & enjoy the time that you have together.
 It may be the best day of your lives up to that point but believe me when I say that there are many better best days to come!

-Check out all the galleries to see more photos of weddings in Colorado.
+Check out all the galleries to see more photos of elopements in Colorado.